 Powder processing facilities have plenty of machinery with aggressively moving parts that have been known to shake loose fasteners or wear down surfaces to produce tiny metal particles or big metal pieces.

 No machinery is immune to wear from blowers, pumps, feeder, belt conveyors or rotary valves.

 It’s no secret that sanitation is paramount for food and dairy powder processors.
 After all, no one wants to put consumers—or the company’s reputation—at risk with a tainted food product.
 From our perspective, efficiently and effectively ensuring the safety of food begins with having the right sanitary powder processing equipment in place.

 But with so many customization options and industry standards to consider, finding the right sanitary solution for your specific product’s needs is a big task.

 For powder processors that work with combustible dusts, dust explosions are an ever-present risk in their facilities.
 While the number of explosions is certainly on the downswing thanks to new technologies, enhanced safety regulations, and other plant innovations, they still happen.

 In 2017, Didion Milling, a corn milling plant in Wisconsin, made national news after an explosion killed five people and injured 12.
 Among the injured was a young man who had both legs amputated after they were crushed by a railcar.

-Staying on top of the latest trends and technologies allow powder and bulk material manufacturers to continue to refine operations, improve plant safety, gain new knowledge, ensure product quality and ultimately grow a healthier bottom line.
+Staying on top of the latest trends and technologies allow powder and bulk material manufacturers to continue to refine operations, improve plant safety, gain new knowledge, ensure product quality, connect with other industry professionals, and ultimately grow a healthier bottom line.